Sister Midnight

 One high-profile filmmaker with an official UK/India coproduction in the pipeline is UK-based, Canada-born Richie Mehta, whose previous work includes features Amal and Siddharth and Emmy-winning drama series Delhi Crime, which Mehta created, wrote and directed before selling it to Netflix.

 “I’m working on a big series co-pro between the two countries and I’m trying to marshal resources on both sides.
-There is incredible good will and willingness across both the Indian and UK industries to make this happen, I find, as long as the material merits it.”
+There is incredible goodwill and willingness across both the Indian and UK industries to make this happen, I find, as long as the material merits it.”
 Mehta will deliver a fireside talk to Film Bazaar’s Producers’ Workshop this week.

-When it comes to co-productions, finding the right material that works creatively as opposed to teaming up for just for financial reasons is key.
+When it comes to co-productions, finding the right material that works creatively as opposed to teaming up just for financial reasons is key.

 “We need to start thinking about stories.
 Our history is interlinked.
-We speak the same language, there is a sizable Indian community here,” says UK producer Neeraj Churi of Lotus Visual Production, whose next feature The Song Of Flowers is one of 21 projects selected for Film Bazaar’s co-production market.
+We speak the same language, there is a sizeable Indian community here,” says UK producer Neeraj Churi of Lotus Visual Production, whose next feature The Song Of Flowers is one of 21 projects selected for Film Bazaar’s co-production market.

 Co-written and directed by Shubhum Negi and Sourav Yadav, the film will centre around a polyandrous family living in the Himalayas whose livelihood is threatened by climate change.
-Churi’s previous feature, A Place Of Our Own (set in Bhopal, India) won the 2023 Global audience award at SXSW.
+Churi’s previous feature, A Place Of Our Own (set in Bhopal, India), won the 2023 Global audience award at SXSW.

 Adds Churi: “There is a lot going for us, but we need to think about how we can blend it all together.
 That is when we will start tapping into the real potential.”